ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 > {: .solution}
 {: .challenge}

-TODO: add exercise: do this w/ your own DwC archive
+If you are at this stage with your own DwC-standardized dataset, run the GBIF validation tool to determine if there are any issues with your dataset!

 {% include links.md %}